PETE KIBEL M.SC., MIFM

 Toby helps with the general development and science behind the Fishtek Marine products and has a background in fisheries science, statistics and technical design.
 He gained his PhD from the University of Exeter and has spent the last six years working at Fishtek, where he is now the Technical Director of our sister organisation, Fishtek Consulting.
 He has been involved in numerous large, international projects that have involved cross-discipline work with partners and clients as diverse as large international consultancies and engineering firms, NGOs, universities and private developers and investors.

 Based in Tasmania, Ben started working with Fishtek Marine in 2009.
 He has vast experience working in fisheries around the world and practical on-board knowledge in a range of gear types.
 He is focused on working collaboratively with fishermen to develop and test technical mitigation measures to reduce bycatch of non-target species.
 Ben received his Ph.D from the University of Queensland and was later awarded a 2010 Pew Fellowship in Marine Conservation for his work to reduce seabird bycatch.
 He was Coordinator of Birdlife International’s Marine Programme for over a decade and has been actively involved with the work of the Agreement for the Conservation of Albatross and Petrels (ACAP) and the implementation of the FAO National Plan of Action-Seabirds.

-Dan joined Fishtek Marine after studying Electrical and Mechanical engineering at college.
-He is based in our manufacturing workshop and is responsible for day-to-day productivity of our injection moulding machines.
+Dan joined Fishtek Marine after studying electrical and mechanical engineering at college.
+He is based in our manufacturing workshop and is responsible for the day-to-day productivity of our injection moulding machines.
 Dan is also involved with the testing procedures for our acoustic deterrent devices.

-Ben is our newest team member and is employed as a process operator, based in our manufacturing workshop, working on our injection moulding machines.
-Ben also assists with assembly work across our product range
+Ben is employed as a process operator, based in our manufacturing workshop in Devon, operating our various injection moulding machines.
+Ben also assists with assembly work across our product range.